hbaghar/hbaghar.github.io/README.md

+#
 # Education
 Master of Science in Data Science (March 2023 Expected) University of Washington, Seattle
-* Relevant coursework: Probability and Statistics, Data Vizualization s
+* Relevant coursework: Probability and Statistics, Data Vizualization